rish987/trackswitch-manuform/README.md

 I have found that on the right side, there is actually quite a tight fit between the arduino micro and the trackball sensor.
-This would not be an issue if it weren't for the height of the jumper cable plug/socket housings, so if you are planning to use pins (as I do in this guide) rather than soldering directly onto the MCUs, I recommending bending the pins like this to give just enough clearance between the MCU and PMW3360 connectors:
+This would not be an issue if it weren't for the height of the jumper cable plug/socket housings, but if you are planning to use pins (as I do in this guide) rather than soldering directly onto the MCUs, I recommending bending the pins like this to give just enough clearance between the MCU and PMW3360 connection:
 <!--
 ![Bent Pins](images/bent-pins.png)
 -->